-The VCL file that you see in "Varnish's Built-In VCL" represents the desired behavior of Varnish.
+The VCL file that you see in "Varnish's Built-In VCL" on page 57 represents the desired behavior of Varnish.
 In an ideal world, this VCL code should suffice to make any website bulletproof.
 The reality is that modern day websites, applications and APIs don't conform 100% to these rules.